rematocorp/trello-integration-action/README.md

 #### 2. `trello-add-members-to-cards`

 Adds PR author, contributors and assignees to Trello card members list.
-This turns off also `trello-switch-members-in-review` and `trello-remove-unrelated-members`.
+This affects also `trello-switch-members-in-review` and `trello-remove-unrelated-members` when turned off.

 Default: `true`